baliuzeger/blog/_posts/2021-08-22-HYL_ML_13_unsupervised_linear.md

 ### More of My Discussions to Clustering

-Aren't there any clustering methods based on low-density assumption or smoothness assumption?
+Aren't there any clustering methods based on low density separation assumption or smoothness assumption?
+Unsupervised SVM for the former?
+DBSCAN for the later?

 ## Distributed Representaion / Dimension Reduction